-If a floor mat is the wrong size or is not properly installed, it can interfere with the accelerator pedal and/or brake pedal.
-Interference with the pedals can cause unintended acceleration and/or increased stopping distance which can cause a crash (Continued)

-and injury.
-Make sure the floor mat does not interfere with the accelerator or brake pedal.
+If a floor mat is the wrong size or is not properly installed, it can interfere with the pedals.
+Interference with the pedals can cause unintended acceleration and/or increased stopping distance which can cause a crash and injury.
+Make sure the floor mat does not interfere with the pedals.
 Use the following guidelines for proper floor mat usage:

 - The original equipment floor mats were designed for your vehicle.
 If the floor mats need replacing, it is recommended that GM certified floor mats be purchased.
-Non-GM floor mats may not fit properly and may interfere with the accelerator or brake pedal.
+Non-GM floor mats may not fit properly and may interfere with the pedals.
 Always check that the floor mats do not interfere with the pedals. - Use the floor mat with the correct side up.
-Do not turn it over.

-- Do not place anything on top of the driver side floor mat. - Use only a single floor mat on the driver side. - Do not place one floor mat on top of another.
+Do not turn it over. - Do not place anything on top of the driver side floor mat. - Use only a single floor mat on the driver side. - Do not place one floor mat on top of another.